A Proposal Prepared for PFC Resources LLC

 Ranch Operations

-• Annual operating plans & P&L for each property
+• Annual operating plans & full financial reporting for each property

 • Grazing, cattle, agriculture, and capital improvement plans